aws/s2n-tls/codebuild/README.md

    dictate what is installed and which tests get run.
 CodeBuild has a pattern where environment variables can be over-ridden by CloudWatch events or batch jobs, so in some cases the CodeBuild job definition is generic or filled with placeholders (e.g. s2nFuzzScheduled).
-- Why not build docker images with the dependencies layered in ?
-  This is the end goal: get tests running in CodeBuild first, then optimize the containers where it makes sense.

 #### Dep tree